Skip to main content

 Abstract

-This collection contains the papers of Sam Agins in the form of correspondence, publications, music papers, various personal effects, including Stetson hat and other cowboy memorabilia.
+This collection contains the papers of Sam Agins in the form of correspondence, publications, music papers, and various personal effects, including a Stetson hat and other cowboy memorabilia.

 Organization

-Organized in 5 series: I. Correspondence; II.
+Organized in five series: I. Correspondence; II.
 Autobiography; III.
 Music; IV.
 Miscellaneous Writings; V. Newspaper Clippings, Smithsonian Tours, Memorabilia, Miscellaneous, Obituaries.

 Immediate Source of Acquisition